Bend, Not Break

 Bend, Not Break: A Life in Two Worlds is a 2012 memoir by Ping Fu, with co-author MeiMei Fox.
 The book tells stories from Fu's life, starting with her childhood in China at the dawn of the Cultural Revolution, and continuing through her role as co-founder and CEO of Geomagic, a 3D graphics software development company in the United States.
-The book was first published in English on December 31, 2012 through Portfolio Hardcover.
+The book was first published in English on December 31, 2012, through Portfolio Hardcover.

 Several weeks after publication, the book became the focus of controversy over claims by Chinese bloggers, and commenters from both China and America, that Fu had exaggerated or falsified some of the stories from her life in China.
 Fu has denied falsifying her stories, but has acknowledged some errors in the book, and has committed to correcting them in the next printing.

 Synopsis

 The book narrates the life of Ping Fu, a computer scientist from China.
 Fu spent her early years caring for her younger sister after her parents were taken away for re-education through labor, as well as working in factories and spending time in the military.
-After the end of the Cultural Revolution, Fu attended Suzhou Teacher's College, where she's later deported to the United States for the contents of her thesis.
+After the end of the Cultural Revolution, Fu attended Suzhou Teacher's College, where she was later deported to the United States for the contents of her thesis.
 Once in America, Fu worked her way through college in a variety of jobs and eventually gained a BA in Computer Science & Economics through the University of California, San Diego.
 From there she worked for the National Center for Supercomputing Applications and later formed Geomagic.